zyphelabs/siwx-rs/README.md

         "0x1234567890123456789012345678901234567890",
     );

-    // Pass the signer address as the key (address-only flow)
+    // For Ethereum EIP-191, verification recovers the signer from the signature,
-    // Requires the `ethereum` feature; otherwise Ethereum constructors are unavailable let public_key = PublicKeyFactory::for_chain(
-        "0x1234567890123456789012345678901234567890",
-        Chain::Ethereum,
-    )?;
-    let is_valid = verifier.verify(&message, &signature).await?;
+    // so no `PublicKey` needs to be provided to the verifier in this example. let is_valid = verifier.verify(&message, &signature).await?;
     println!("Signature valid: {}", is_valid);